 On 19 September the members of the Society were received in private audience by Pope Francis.
-In her greeting, Prof. Astrid Kaptijn, President of the Society, recalled the ecumenical dimension of the Society and thanked the Pontifical Council for Promoting Christian Unity for facilitating the organization of the audience.
+In her greeting, Professor Astrid Kaptijn, President of the Society, recalled the ecumenical dimension of the Society and thanked the Pontifical Council for Promoting Christian Unity for facilitating the organization of the audience.
 The Holy Father stressed in his speech that “Canon law is essential for ecumenical dialogue”.
 Indeed “many of the theological dialogues pursued by the Catholic Church, especially with the Orthodox Church and the Oriental Churches, are of an ecclesiological nature.
 They have a canonical dimension too, since ecclesiology finds expression in the institutions and the law of the Churches.
 It is clear, therefore, that canon law is not only an aid to ecumenical dialogue, but also an essential dimension”.

 Photos 1-4 © SLEC et Papàs Elias al Bdeiwi